SMPTE/ris-osvp-metadata-camdkit/index.md

             "denom"
           ],
           "additionalProperties": false,
           "description": "Sample frame rate as a rational number.
 Drop frame rates such as\n29.97 should be represented as e.g. 30000/1001.
-In a variable rate\nsystem this should is estimated from the last sample delta time.\n"
+In a variable rate\nsystem this should be estimated from the last sample delta time.\n"
         },
         "sampleTimestamp": {
           "type": "object",